 Farming men, women, children and agricultural workers are exposed to many hazards which can potentially cause trauma and injury, resulting in bleeding.
-Bleeding may present as minor bleeding from small cuts, abrasions and nosebleeds or severe externally or internally bleeding caused by trauma.
+Bleeding may present as minor bleeding from small cuts, abrasions and nosebleeds or severe external or internal bleeding caused by trauma.
 Bleeding always requires immediate attention and first aid.

 - First aid for severe external bleeding includes direct pressure on the wound maintained by using preferably clean pads and bandages, and raising the injured area above the level of the heart if possible.